SAP-archive/cloud-observability-application-monitoring/preparation/README.md

 <br />

 ## 1. Restart the cloud HANA database
-1. In your web browser open the URL https://account.hanatrial.ondemand.com/ and press the **Log On** button to log into your SAP Cloud Platform trial subaccount.<br /><br />
+1. In your web browser open the URL https://account.hanatrial.ondemand.com/ and press the **Log On** button to log into your SAP Cloud Platform trial subaccount.
+    > Note: Do not accept the certificate (see step 2), otherwise you will need to open Chrome in incognito mode ;)

+    <br /><br />
     ![](../images/pre-login.png)<br /><br />

 1. Click **Cancel** in the next popup as we will not use any certificate to login.<br /><br />